Salwa is a second-year undergraduate student studying diagnostic radiography, who moved to London for university.

 City felt like the perfect campus for me – not too small and not too big.
 I liked the diversity of the university and of London as a whole.
 I spent a lot of time researching and it just felt like the right place for me.

-Take note from Imman and do your research about different courses, placement opportunities, careers, and universities.
+Take note from Salwa and do your research about different courses, placement opportunities, careers, and universities.
 You can find out more about: